Port Angeles, Washington WRITE Site

 Dr. Rob Epstein was born and raised in Seattle, Washington.
 He earned a Bachelor’s degree at the University of Washington; then completed a Master’s in Nursing at the University of Tennessee.
 Dr. Epstein attended medical school at the University of Washington School of Medicine, and then completed his residency in Family Medicine in Spokane.
-Dr. Rob’s wife Betsy Wharton and their two children Forrest and Maya enjoy being involved in the community and doing anything outside.
+Dr. Epstein's wife, Betsy Wharton, and their two children, Forrest and Maya, enjoy being involved in the community and doing anything outside.
 His medical interests include obstetrics, pediatrics and procedural medicine, as well as teaching medical students from the University of Washington School of Medicine.

 Participating Community Physicians:

 Internal Medicine: Bill Hobbs, M.D. • Mark Fischer, M.D. • Fank Jahns, M.D. • Rob Gipe, M.D.